 Learn to love to save

 One of the best things about a 401(k) is that it needn't require a lot of maintenance.
 If you're automatically enrolled in the plan it can be a good idea to check and make sure you're contributing as much as you can.
-As time goes on, check in and increase the amount you're able to save if you can and revisit your investments to ensure they remain in line with your risk tolerance and goals.
+As time goes on, check in and increase the amount you're able to save if you can and revisit your investments to ensure they remain in line with your risk tolerance, time horizon, and goals.

 Because the contributions are taken right out of your paycheck, chances are you won’t even miss the money.
 When you do eventually retire, you’ll be thankful that you started early.